Natalia0862/About-me/README.md

 # Hello world!

 My name is Natalia
-I am 46 years old./
+I am 46 years old.
 I study in netology

 I have two children, we live in Voronezh.